OneIdentityAI/Liveness-Verification-iOS-SDK/README.md

 ```
 To receive the json response after the verification successful, add the following callback
 ```
-viewController.callback ={ message in
+viewController.callback = { message in
-    //message is a JSON Response
+    //message in JSON Response
 }
 ```
 Result will be as follow in json: